nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-### Use Case: **UC01 - Delete a Person**
+### Use Case: **UC01 - Delete a Contact**

-**Actor**: User
+**Actor**: Salesperson
-**Precondition**: The AddressBook contains a list of persons.
+**Precondition**: The contact exists in the contact list.
-**Guarantees**: The specified person is deleted from the AddressBook.
+**Guarantees**: The specified contact is removed from the AddressBook, and the Salesperson receives confirmation of the deletion.

 #### Main Success Scenario (MSS):
-1. The User requests to list persons.
+1. The Salesperson requests to list persons.
 2. AddressBook displays a list of persons.
-3. The User requests to delete a specific person in the list.
+3. The Salesperson issues the `delete` command with a valid contact index.
-4. AddressBook deletes the person.
+4. AddressBook validates the contact index.
+5. AddressBook removes the specified contact from the contact list.
+6. AddressBook displays a success message: "Contact `<Name>` deleted."

    **Use case ends.**